hackintoshrao/advance-lane-finding/writeup_template.md

 - I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

 - The warped images are saved in `result/perspective_transform`.
+- [Here is the commit](https://github.com/hackintoshrao/advance-lane-finding/commit/1081fe2690232a01c8e127846f1faec8c74c9107) containing the code for the corresponding changes.
+The code can be pulled and can be run to obtain warped images for all the test images.

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?